 Concrete resurfacing was born out of the need for a more cost and labor-effective way of remodeling concrete surfaces.
 The classic method proved to be an expensive, labor-intensive, and messy way when compared to its counterpart alternative.
 Removing large amounts of concrete debris was not environmentally kind and ramped up labor costs due to the disposal of the old concrete, and the hauling of new materials to the job site.
 Concrete pouring costs a lot of money, and many homeowners and business owners shy away from the cost of completely rebuilding an entire concrete floor space.

-Resurfacing takes care of this problem by cutting the cost effectively in half.
+Resurfacing takes care of this problem by cutting the cost-effectiveness in half.
 It’s a great method to restore concrete on a budget.
-The process is roughly as follows:
+The process is rough as follows:

 - Clean and repair the cracks and holes.
 This includes removing any old weeds and concrete debris, and power washing the surface to rid the concrete of grime.
 Cracks and holes in the concrete are then filled in with an epoxy mortar/polymer concrete mixture until the entire surface is filled in and level.
 Sometimes cracks and holes are reinforced with construction fabric based on the level of damage that the concrete sustained.